zntheory/itu-bds-sdse/lessons/02-notes-on-object-oriented-programming/D-composition.md

 # Composition

-Composition implements a **has-a relationship**.
+Composition implements a **"has-a"** relationship.
 It allows a class to contain an object of another class.

 </br>
 </br>